ray155093/azure-docs.zh-tw/articles/connectors/connectors-create-api-sharepointserver.md

 <properties
-pageTitle="在您的 Logic Apps 中使用 SharePoint Online 連接器 | Microsoft Azure" description="開始在邏輯應用程式中使用 Azure App Service SharePoint Online 連接器。" services=""
+pageTitle="Use the SharePoint Online Connector in your Logic Apps | Microsoft Azure" description="Get started using the Azure App Service SharePoint Online Connector  in your Logic apps." services=""
 documentationCenter=""
 authors="msftman"